Climate change is endangering children and threatening their futures

 Giving children a voice in the fight for their environment

-Children deserve to have a say in their future, and we are fighting for their right to be heard.
+Children everywhere deserve to have a say in their future and we’re fighting for their right to be heard.
 In the UK we’ve been campaigning for children’s right to breathe clean air, pressuring the government to reduce toxic air levels.
 In Zambia, child-led advocacy programme Unite4Climate is empowering children to become climate ambassadors.
-And in places like Za’atari Refugee camp, Jordan ‘Start-up’ events are equipping children with the knowledge and business skills they need to design innovative solutions to the challenges they face.
+And in places like Za’atari Refugee camp in Jordan ‘Start-up’ events are equipping children with the skills they need to design innovative solutions to the challenges they face.

-At the highest levels, Unicef fights to make sure children’s voices are central to the discussions about climate and the environment.
-We use our unrivalled influence and expertise to work with governments in 190 countries.
-We strive to ensure that they stick to their climate and environment goals and help them to develop even more ambitious programmes that better protect children.
+Unicef fights to make sure children’s voices are central to high-level discussions about climate and the environment.
+We use our unrivalled influence to work with governments in 190 countries striving to ensure that they stick to their climate and environment goals and help them to develop even more ambitious programmes that better protect children.

 Support Unicef and help us build a more sustainable future for children